YerzhanBazargali/MiniIDE/README.md

 - Python Runtime: Embedded portable interpreter (python_env)
 - Storage: Per-user encrypted directories (XOR-based)
 - Packaging: PyInstaller (single EXE distribution)

+## ⚠️ Limitations

+- Windows-only (due to PyInstaller build)
+- Not a secure sandbox (process isolation is basic)
+- python_env not included in repo due to size

+## 🤔 Why not VS Code?

+MiniIDE is designed for constrained classroom environments where:
+- Installation is restricted
+- Internet access is limited
+- Students share computers

+VS Code is powerful, but requires setup and admin access.
+MiniIDE works out of the box.

+## 🚧 Roadmap

+- [ ] Linux support
+- [ ] True sandboxing (restricted execution)
+- [ ] Cloud sync for student projects
+- [ ] Teacher dashboard

 ### 💡 Real Classroom Use